Spam Test : How To Do It Right to Skyrocket your Deliverability in 2022

 - If you have personalization variables (e.g. “First Name”, “Company”), then replace them with values (e.g. “Franck”, “AB Consulting”).
 But of course, don’t take the risk of using potential spam words or it will screw your results.

-A real spam test needs to be done by sending your email to several inboxes
+Spam test : a correct one is done by sending your email to several inboxes

 To know where your email will land, there’s only one way that really reflect the reality of your deliverability : sending your email to a significant number of inboxes and see where it lands.
 Period.